Vivienneljy/BRAVE/readme.md

 # BRAVE

-This is the implmentation of "Breaking the Benign Majority: A Variance-Based Evaluator to Find Malicious Client of Label-Flipping Attacks in Federated Learning".
+This is the implmentation of "Breaking the Benign Majority: Behavioral Representation Analysis via Variance Evaluation for Defending against Label Flipping Attacks in Federated Learning".

 ## Code Structure